Cephalotaxus harringtonii: Range and habitat

+This species is native to China, the Korean peninsula, Japan and Taiwan.

+In South Korea it is found in Gyeonggi-do and in the south, in mountainous forests.

-Cephalotaxus harringtonii is present in Japan.
-Within Japan, the tree ranges from Kyūshū in the south to Hokkaidō in the north.
+In Japan, Cephalotaxus harringtonii is found from Kyūshū in the south to Hokkaidō in the north.
 More specifically, it is found in Hondo in the Chiba Prefecture on Mount Kiyosumi, which is located in the Awa District within the Awa Province.
 It is also found in the Nagasaki Prefecture and the Hiroshima Prefecture.
 The variety nana is found in eastern Honshū as well as Hokkaidō, most notably on seaside cliffs and in mountainous areas.
 They thrive in partial shade on deep, rich soils.